Mas9311/stock-average/README.md

 Here's the scenario: <br>
   - You purchased a fraction of a coin at a higher price and the price has lowered since then.
   - You now want to find what you would be averaging if you spent additional money today in order to see if your average would be lowered.
-    - It's the same formula as stated in the Shares section, but we want to maintains a decimal-precision of 8.
+    - It's the same formula as stated in the Shares section, but we want to maintain a decimal-precision of 8.